 - Learn how to increase your chances of getting published

 - Discuss the latest writing trends with professionals in the community

 - Get great marketing and networking tips to break into the competitive world of publishing

 CONFERENCE SCHEDULE (VIRTUAL)

 TIME: 10am-5pm ET

-*Please note the below agenda is NOT FINAL.
-The conference is now virtual due to COVID safety concerns.
+*The conference is now virtual due to COVID safety concerns.

 CLICK HERE FOR INFORMATION ON PITCH FEST.

 CLICK HERE FOR BIOS OF SPEAKERS.

 Rion Amilcar Scott is the author of the story collections The World Doesn’t Require You and Insurrections, which was awarded the 2017 PEN/Bingham Prize for Debut Fiction and the 2017 Hillsdale Award from the Fellowship of Southern Writers.
 He teaches creative writing at the University of Maryland.
 His work has appeared in The New Yorker, The Kenyon Review, Best American Science Fiction and Fantasy 2020 and Crab Orchard Review, among others.
 He was raised in Silver Spring, Maryland, and earned an MFA from George Mason University where he won the Mary Roberts Rinehart award, a Completion Fellowship, and an Alumni Exemplar Award.